dpkg-source

 debian/source/include-binaries

-stripped.
-Lines starting with "#" are comments and are skipped.
-Empty
+starting with '#' are comments and are skipped.
+Empty lines are

 debian/source/options